Yamada, Iwate: History

 The area of present-day Yamada was part of ancient Mutsu Province, with many Jomon period and Kofun period remains.
 In the Heian period it was dominated by the Abe clan and the Northern Fujiwara.
 It was dominated by the Nanbu clan from the Kamakura period.
 It was part of Morioka Domain under the Tokugawa shogunate during the Edo period.
 Yamada was the location of the 1643 Breskens Incident, where the Dutch ship Breskens, part of the De Vries expedition, made two unauthorised visits to Yamada and was captured by Japanese authorities.

 With the Meiji period establishment of the modern municipalities system, the town of Yamada was created within Higashihei District on April 1, 1889.
 Higashihei District was merged into Minamihei District on March 29, 1896.
 On March 1, 1955, Yamada annexed the neighboring villages of Funakoshi, Orikada, Osawa and Toyomane to reach is present borders.

 After the March 2011 Tōhoku earthquake, it was reported that the town had been almost completely submerged by the ensuing tsunami.

 Government

 Yamada has a mayor-council form of government with a directly elected mayor and a unicameral town council of 14 members.
 Yamada, together with the city of Miyako, town of Iwaizumi and the villages of Fudai and Tanohata, collectively contributes three seats to the Iwate Prefectural legislature.
 In terms of national politics, the town is part of Iwate 2nd district of the lower house of the Diet of Japan.

 Economy

-The local economy is strongly based on commercial fishing.
+The local economy is strongly based on commercial fishing, including aquaculture using the ria coast, as well as tourism.
+Small and medium sized factories operate mainly in mountainous areas.
 In the early 20th century, it was a noted whaling port.